 This is a recipe for those days when you want comfort food without the stodge of winter.
 It’s a lasagne, but it’s meat-free and made light with ricotta.
 It’s the sort of dish where you can have a second helping without collapsing in a food coma.
 Continue reading

 ‘At last!’
 I hear you cry, ‘a blinking meat dish after all that fish.’
-It seems a bit counter-intuitive to show you a picture of Venice and then give you, not a fish dish, not a Venetian dish, but a Milanese meat dish.
+It seems a bit counter-intuitive to show you a picture of Venice and then give you, a Milanese dish.
 But I first tasted this in Venice many years ago.

 If that summons up romantic images of expensive eateries, sighing bridges and carolling gondoliers, please disabuse yourself.
 We were hard-up for cash, staying in a modern hotel on the mainland and eating in an unlovely neighbourhood trattoria.
 But I’ve never forgotten the veal, bread-crumbed and cooked until juicy and golden, sprinkled with salt and drenched in lemon juice.
 Continue reading